Syllabus of Moves

 Dame Dos Con Dos--Same as Dame Dos but also clap on beats 1 and 2 while traveling to next partner.

-Dame con los Manos---Group move in which ladies rock back and then do CBLs repeatedly, while guys rock forward & lead the CBL.
-Continue this until 8 beats after caller calls Dile que no (or "Tranca" for ladies' turns).
+Dame con las Manos---Group move in which followers rock back and then do CBLs repeatedly, while leaders rock forward & lead the CBL.
+Continue this until 8 beats after caller calls Dile que no (or "Tranca" for followers' turns).

 Kentucky---Get into “cuddle position” on beats 1, 2, 3.
-Guys move from lady's left to right behind her on 5, 6, 7.
-Then guys move left behind the lady, and put their right hand on their own left shoulder.
+Leaders move from follower's left to right behind the follower on 5, 6, 7.
+Then leaders move left behind the follower, and put their right hand on their own left shoulder.
 They turn right, ending the turn facing the center.
-Do CBL to finish.
+Do Dile Que No to finish.

-El Uno--Partners go side to side and ladies are in front; everyone does back rocks.
-End with arms over- head and then CBL to resume basic.
+El Uno--Partners go side to side and followers are in front; everyone does back rocks.
+End with arms over- head and then Dile Que No to resume basic step.

-El Dos--Partners go side to side but guys are in front; everyone does back rocks.
-Then ladies move to the guy's left side.
-She turns turns in front of him two times while moving to his right side ("Sombrero turn).
-Ends with CBL.
+El Dos--Partners go side to side but leads are in front; everyone does back rocks.
+Then follower moves to the leader's left side and turns in front of the leader two times while moving right ("Sombrero turn”).
+The follower ends up on the circumference and the move is completed with a DQN.

 Uno y Dos---Starts with El Uno.
 Before finishing Uno, go into El Dos.
 Do the El Dos step in full.